-Figure 11 shows results of the microbenchmarks (\S 4.2.1) repeated on ST8000AS0002 in a 2 TB partition on ext4-baseline and ext4-zcj.
-MakeDirs and CreateFiles do not fill the persistent cache, therefore, they typically complete 2-3× faster than on CMR disk.
-Similar to CMR disk, MakeDirs and CreateFiles are 1.5-2.5× faster on ext4-zcj.
-On the other hand, the remaining directory traversal benchmarks, ListDir for example, completes $13\times$ faster on ext4-zcj, compared to being $5\times$ faster on CMR disk.
+Figure 11 shows results of the microbenchmarks (§ 4.2.1) repeated on ST8000AS0002 with a 2 TB partition, on ext4baseline and ext4-lazy.
+MakeDirs and CreateFiles do not fill the persistent cache, therefore, they typically complete $2-3 \times$ faster than on CMR disk.
+Similar to CMR disk, MakeDirs and CreateFiles are $1.5-2.5 \times$ faster on ext4-lazy.
+On the other hand, the remaining directory traversal benchmarks, ListDir for example, completes $13 \times$ faster on ext4-lazy, compared to being $5 \times$ faster on CMR disk.